Abrito101/Portfolio/Blog/posts/First Real Experience.md

 So now we go under Omada Tplink cloud manager and create a new WLAN under Quick Config, this creates the wifi for us to connect to.
 We make the SSID (the name of the wifi) and then we put in the password.

-Then we create a new LAN
+Then we create a new LAN we add the VLANs IP address subnet and DHCP settings again.
+Then we go back into the WLAN we made and add our LAN we created and we should be all done.
+Connect to the wifi and test to see if your IP is a 192.168.30.x IP